chiranjib2001/prs/README.md

 Welcome to the REPO

+to find how to contribute find this https://hacktoberfest.com/participation/#contributors

 set up guide::
     >you must have mysql database and node js if not install it in your system.
         Refer thse